Platform overview

 When it comes to milk, competition is high and it’s hard to stand out on the shelf.
 Depot branding agency decided to get shoppers’ attention with a playful cat design that turns the packaging into a toy.

-The blue cat illustration is broken down into parts, travelling across all four sides of the Milgrad milk carton, and there are several different designs.
+The blue cat illustration is broken down into several designs, travelling across all four sides of the Milgrad milk carton.
 You can use the packaging like building blocks to create different pictures, making it irresistibly interactive.

 This colourful branding is bold by any standards but when you consider it was designed for the very traditional Egyptian market, it’s even more radical.
 The work is by Shiekh Branding for Egyptian restaurant Super Foul.

-The aim was to attract a young generation by making a distinct departure from the traditional colours, packaging and art direction people are used to.
+The aim was to attract a younger generation by making a distinct departure from the traditional colours, packaging, and art direction people are used to.
 This is why English wording was also chosen.
-Although the artwork feels like something entirely new, it’s reminiscent of the American 90s aesthetic, which is also making a comeback elsewhere.
+Although the artwork feels like something entirely new, it’s reminiscent of the American 90s aesthetic, which is also making a comeback.

-24-hour restaurant 7 West in Toronto, Canada needed to solve a problem – how to promote out-of-hours pizza orders to regular-hours customers?
-Man Wai Wong showed how creative package design could solve just such a problem.
+24-hour restaurant 7 West in Toronto, Canada, needed to solve a problem: promoting off-hours pizza orders to regular-hours customers.
+Man Wai Wong showed how creative package design could solve it.

-The design agency created 12 boxes – one for every hour, which would be used at the corresponding time.
-On the inside flap of each box were humorous reasons why that particular hour – at both PM and AM – was a good time to order a pizza (for example, 1am because you’re 5-hours into a Netflix series).
+The design agency created 12 boxes—one for every hour (AM or PM) to be used at the corresponding time.
+On the inside flap of each box were humorous reasons why that particular hour was a good time to order a pizza.
+For example, at 1 AM, you’re five hours into a Netflix binge.

 This is a student project by Shreya Pujari, re-imaging the packaging for Kellogg’s cereal 25g multipack.
-In India, the cereal is packaged in six plastic pouches contained in a plastic net and Pujari wanted to make it both more sustainable and more fun for kids.
+In India, the cereal is packaged in six plastic pouches contained in a plastic net.
+Pujari wanted to make it both more sustainable and more fun for kids.

 Food-on-the-go can get messy.
 Things move about in the bag, squashing and spilling their contents.
 Behance designer Denise Lau set out to solve this problem with her design for stackable meal boxes.